ISAs – What are they and how do ISAs work?

 The ISA for investments is called a Stocks and Shares ISA: rather than simply saving, you are investing in things like stocks and shares, bonds, gilts or commercial properties to help your savings grow over time and any interest or returns you get are tax free.

-Stocks and Shares ISAs may have the potential for quicker or greater growth, but because they are based on the stock market there’s always a risk the amount of money in your ISA could go down as well as up.
+Stocks and Shares ISAs may have the potential for quicker or greater growth, but because they are based on the stock market there’s always a risk the amount of money in your ISA could go down as well as up, so you may get back less than you put in.

 ISAs come in different shapes and sizes